vgviscayno/student-management-backend/README.md

     - .env.sample (development)
     - .env.test.sample (testing)

+2. Be sure to have your mysql server running locally

-2. To use one (development or testing), just copy a sample and remove the '.sample' extension from the copy. **For example:** for the development config file, copy 'env.sample' to the same directory and rename it to '.env'
+3. To use one (development or testing), just copy a sample and remove the '.sample' extension from the copy. **For example:** for the development config file, copy 'env.sample' to the same directory and rename it to '.env'

-3. In the configuration file, set the variables that you will use for development/testing (e.g. PORT, database credentials, etc.)
+4. In the configuration file, set the variables that you will use for development/testing (e.g. PORT, database credentials, etc.)

 ### 2. Development
 1. After setting up the env file for development, install the node_modules.